Deep Reinforcement Learning (DRL)

 Energy-Efficient Navigation

-By including battery consumption in the reward function, AGVs learn to choose paths that minimize energy usage, coast when possible, and optimize acceleration profiles to extend fleet uptime.
+By weaving battery usage into the reward setup, AGVs learn to pick energy-smart paths, coast whenever possible, and dial in their acceleration to stretch fleet uptime.

 Frequently Asked Questions